Which business records do I need to keep for my company?

 Soldo prepaid business cards and web console allows your finance team to customise rules and limits for each individual card.
 Our mobile apps allow employees to photograph and send copies of their receipts for approval as they travel, allowing expense approval to occur in real time.

 The benefits of using our expense monitoring system are not restricted to financial record keeping.
 Employees no longer have to wait for reimbursement after filing their expense claim.
-In fact, they don't even need to keep the receipts in a physical form; the app can have everything submitted before they even return from their trip.
+In fact, there is no need to keep the receipts in a physical form; the app can have everything submitted before they even return from their trip.

 Most importantly, our software is compatible with major expense management platforms, such as Xero, Sage and Quickbooks to name but a few.
-Integration into other software applications means that all your records truly are at your fingertips, ready to retrieve whenever you need them.
+Integration into other software applications means that all your records truly are at your fingertips, making expense reporting quick and easy.

-Click here and take a look at how our smart spending solution can help you organise your expense record keeping.
+Take a look at our prepaid business cards and understand how our smart spending solution can help you organise your expense record keeping.